rayed-therap/human-activity-recognition-smartwartch/README.md

 # II.
 Analysis
 ## Data Exploration
-The dataset is the [WISDM Smartphone and Smartwatch Activity and Biometrics Dataset](https://archive.ics.uci.edu/ml/datasets/WISDM+Smartphone+and+Smartwatch+Activity+and+Biometrics+Dataset+) [3] which contains accelerometer and gyroscope time-series sensor data collected from a smartphone and smartwatch as 51 test subjects perform 18 activities for 3 minutes each.
+The dataset is the [WISDM Smartphone and Smartwatch Activity and Biometrics Dataset](https://archive.ics.uci.edu/ml/datasets/WISDM+Smartphone+and+Smartwatch+Activity+and+Biometrics+Dataset+) [3] which contains accelerometer and gyroscope time-series sensor readings collected from a smartphone and smartwatch as 51 test subjects perform 18 activities for 3 minutes each.
 For this project I will only be considering smartwatch data.
 Particulars of the dataset are summarized below:

 Table 1.
 Dataset summary.